pingcap/community/rfc/2019-12-10-add-pulsar-to-binlog.md

 ## Background

-During the Change Data Capture(CDC), we need to ensure the order of the messages, or, we need to ensure that DDL arrives before DML.
-Currently, we use Kafka to process the order of messages, but as you know, Kafka can only guarantee the order of messages within a single partition.
-If we need to expand the downstream data processing capabilities, sometimes we want more partitions to provide more processing power, but how do we ensure the order of messages at this time?
-This is a trickier question.
+During the Change Data Capture(CDC), we need to ensure the order of the messages, which we use Kafka to process.
+However Apache Kafka can only guarantee the order of messages within a single partition.
+If we need to expand data processing capabilities for downstream, sometimes more partitions are needed.
+How do we ensure the order of messages in this scenario is a tricky question to tackle.

 ## Proposal